sentinel-hub/eo-learn/CONTRIBUTING.md

   * Required testing;
   * Link to issue/feature request.

+* Do not forget to add yourself as a contributor to the `CREDITS.md` file, found in the root of the repository.

 * When submitting the PR, a member of the development team has to approve the CI run (notify us if we forget).
 If it returns any errors, try to fix the issues causing failure.
 For information on how to run the tests locally, see Section on *Running formatters, linters, and tests*.

 * Your contribution should include unit tests, to test correct behaviour of the new feature and to lower the maintenance effort.
 This applies to both bug fixes and new features.